-There are many important reasons why we choose not to do this, but we won’t bore you with all of them.
+There are many reasons why we choose not to do this, and we won’t bore you with all of them.

 – Reader Protection: believe it or not, in the US story analysts have actually been tracked down by irate writers who didn’t respond too well to criticism of their screenplays.
 One writer, if the tale is to be believed, even turned up at a script reader’s home when he was having dinner with his wife and kids.
 As far-fetched and exceptional as circumstances such as this may be, we have a duty of a care to our hard-working analysts and protect them accordingly.

 – The Company (not the individual) as Star: as in any trade or profession, story analysts are not available indefinitely or on an absolutely exclusive basis (although some of our readers do the lion’s share of their work for us).
 As in any freelance trade, consultants sometimes move on, and at Industrial Scripts we strive for the company name, logo and image to be the star, not any individual.
 The Industrial Scripts name must stand for excellence and it’s vitally important to us that whoever works on a specific job is simply the temporary custodian of the overall company name.